 Habitat: The plants grow from a long, knotty rhizome, preferring moist soil and light shade to partial sun.
 The rhizomes will propagate new plants.
 Squirrels will dig out the newly planted root-stock, so protect it.

 Names: The genus Polygonatum is from the Greek name for the plant - polygonon, which is derived from two words - polus, meaning 'many' and gony, meaning 'the knee joint', together - 'many knees' and refers to the rhizome as Eloise Butler explains below.
 The species name biflorum, means 'twin-flowered', referring to the minimum number of flowers that will be found per leaf axil on younger plants.
 An older name from this species is Polygonatum canaliculatum .
-The author names for the plant classification are as follows: 'Walter' refers to Thomas Walter (1740-1789) British born American botanist, best know for his 1788 catalogue of plants of South Carolina, Flora Caroliniana.
+The author names for the plant classification are as follows: 'Walter' refers to Thomas Walter (1740-1789) British born American botanist, best known for his 1788 catalogue of plants of South Carolina, Flora Caroliniana.
 His work was amended by ‘Elliot’ who was Stephen Elliot (1771-1830) American botanist and collector whose herbarium was the largest in America at the time.
 He is noted for A Sketch of the Botany of South Carolina and Georgia.

 Recent work by the Angiosperm Phylogeny Group (APG III classification system) has removed this genus from the Liliaceae family and placed it in the Asparagaceae, subfamily Nolinoideae.
 That subfamily name is a replacement for the Ruscaceae family.